Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 My docker image is located at `https://hub.docker.com/r/pulks/docker_hippogang_exvivo_segm`

 # Docker files:
-I have provided some files in the folder `` for for reference but we do not need those for running the demo.
+I have provided some files in the folder `docker_files` for your reference only but we do not need those for running the demo.

 #### Step 0: Login to you lambda machine and open a new tmux session on lambda machine